Eppo-exp/eppo-docs/docs/prerequisites/feature-flagging/randomization-sdk/server-sdks/java.md

 ### 2. Define an Assignment Logger

 The SDK requires an assignment logger to be passed on initialization.
 The SDK invokes the logger to capture assignment data whenever a variation is assigned.
-The below code example shows how to integrate the SDK with [Segment](https://segment.com/docs/) for logging events.
-You could also use your own logging system; the only requirement is that the SDK receives a `logAssignment` function.
+The below code example shows how to create your own assignment logger.

 Define an implementation of the Eppo `IAssignmentLogger` interface.
 This interface has one function: `logAssignment`.